 Title IX of the Education Amendments of 1972 ("Title IX") is a federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
-For inquiries related to gender discrimination, including sexual harassment, sexual and interpersonal misconduct, and sexual assault, please contact the Office of Student Affairs.
+For inquiries related to gender discrimination, including sexual harassment, sexual and interpersonal misconduct, and sexual assault, please contact the Dean of Students.
+More information on AJU Title IX policies can be found in the "University Policies" section of the AJU handbook.